AshainX/Stochastic_Models_Seminar/README.md

 **Basic Needs**
  - Basics of Python

-## How to access the file and run it on the local machine
+## How to access the file and run it on the local machine (Google Chrome)
 Login with your Gmail account which your University gives and access that account for it.
 Next steps are as follows -
 1. Open Google Colab [Google Colab ](https://colab.research.google.com/)